 Leaders in Online Learning

-Since 1997, the Center for Online Learning, Research, and Service (COLRS) promotes and supports the university’s development of online and blended learning.
-Our mission is to provide leadership in the development of effective practices, advancement of technologies, and the dissemination of research that will improve faculty, student, and institutional effectiveness online.
+Since 1997, the Center for Online Learning, Research and Service (COLRS) has promoted and supported the university’s development of online and blended learning.
+Our mission is to provide leadership in the development of effective practices, advancement of technologies and the dissemination of research that will improve faculty, student and institutional effectiveness online.

-We’ve created a Remote Learning Orientation portal packed with tools and resources to help students succeed.
+We’ve created a Remote Learning Orientation portal packed with tools and resources to help students better navigate their learning experience.
 Simply log in with your UIS NetID.